SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-music-and-sound-effects-lesson-7.markdown

-                                            &nbsp;

-                                            So now the number of shots update, what about the Score.&nbsp; Well that will come later when we tell the game that we have scored.&nbsp; We cannot do that now because we do not know when a shot has hit a Condor or when a Condor has actually reached our Trooper and destroyed it.
+                                            So now the number of shots update, what about the Score.
+Well that will come later when we tell the game that we have scored.
+We cannot do that now because we do not know when a shot has hit a Condor or when a Condor has actually reached our Trooper and destroyed it.

-                                            As for the size of the text, that is because we told it to draw really small.&nbsp; Open up the SpriteFont1.spritefont file (or what ever you called it) and look at the attribute for Size.
+                                            As for the size of the text, that is because we told it to draw really small.
+Open up the SpriteFont1.spritefont file (or what ever you called it) and look at the attribute for Size.